 Will there be a judgment for God’s chosen people and the church in general?
+How is it expressed, and where will it take place?
 What does the Bible say about it?
 Discussing this topic might be difficult to digest sometimes, but it is good to be studied and comprehended well by those who are converted.
 They are also capable of understanding it properly.

 We will discuss it by giving some practical and biblical examples.